Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Provides clear when-to-use guidance: 'Use when memory count is high and you need periodic maintenance.'
-However, it does not mention alternatives or when not to use, which would improve differentiation among siblings.
+The description explicitly advises use 'when memory count is high and you need periodic maintenance', providing clear context for when to invoke.
+However, it does not mention alternatives or when not to use it, leaving some ambiguity.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.